Menu

 Porting is the transfer of a number between two telephone service providers on behalf of an end-user.
 The process involves providing the right documentation to prove ownership of the number as well as coordination between the existing provider and the new provider with regard to the number's porting date.

 "Port in" is the process of porting your number from your current provider to Twilio.
 When a port request is submitted to Twilio, Voice and SMS capabilities for the numbers are ported by default.
 Twilio supports porting of US and international numbers.
-You may port your numbers into Twilio via the Console or the Porting API.
+You may port your numbers into Twilio via the Console.

 "Port out" is the process of porting your number from Twilio to a new provider.
 The Twilio Console has a Port Away Requests page with links to relevant "port out" resources.